Demydivka: History

 Demydivka's workers had to work hard even after the abolition of serfdom.
 Each able-bodied person had to cultivate 6 "morgs" (3.5 hectares) of land, that was almost unsuitable for the agricultural use.
 Farmers had to pay double the real cost for that land.
 Inhabitants of Demydivka did not suffer just from social oppression, in 1870 and 1873, there were two conflagrations, which burned 76 houses.
 Only 53 houses remained.
 Most of victims of the conflagrations were forced to leave their houses, seek livelihoods, and start again from nothing.

 Demydivka restored very slowly.
 At the time of the census in 1897, there were 679 inhabitants.
 In the late 19th and early 20th century, several small enterprises opened.
 There was a sawmill and four small factories.
 A big fair in Demydivka happened three times a year.
 The revolutionary events of 1905–1907 found repercussions in Demydivka, too.
 There was rebellion, and conflicts with the police took place.
 Peasants attacked the officers' houses, shouting, "Bloodsuckers! bribetakers! out with police! get out!".
 There were no mail, medical, cultural and educational institutions in Demydivka.
 Only in 1913 was a school opened, but not all children had the opportunity to study there.

 In early September 1915, Demydivka was occupied by the Austro-Hungarian troops.
-The Russian 8th Army, under General Brusilov, liberated the town on September 10.
+The Russian 8th Army, under General Aleksei Brusilov, liberated the town on September 10.
+Until 1942, Demydivka was inhabited mainly by Jews.
 During Operation Barbarossa, the raion was occupied by Nazi German troops.
 During this period, thousands of people were killed.
 According to the Soviet State Extraordinary Commission, in October 1942, 600 Jews were shot and buried in a pit that had been dug before the shooting.

 In 1962, Demydivka Raion was broken up and Demydivka became a part of Mlynivsky raion.
 In 1996, Demydivka Raion was renewed.
 Now there is a school, a hospital, a canning factory and a lot of private enterprises.